5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - [Credits and Thank Yous](#credits-and-thank-yous)

 ## About
 OpenCore EFI folder and config for running macOS Monterey and newer on the Lenovo ThinkPad T490.
-Read the documentation carefully in order to boot macOS successfully.
+Read the following documentation carefully in order to install/boot macOS successfully!

 > [!CAUTION]
 >